h4anshu/Flight-Delay-Predictor/README.md

 # ✈️ Flight Delay Predictor

-A machine learning system that predicts flight delays with 78%+ accuracy, providing actionable insights for airlines to optimize operations and improve customer experience.
+A machine learning model that predicts flight delays with 78%+ accuracy, providing actionable insights for airlines to optimize operations and improve customer experience.

 ---